-The development team worked with key stakeholders to build the Emergency Department Patient Flow Tool, an automated visual management system built with existing resources using a Tableau software platform at no additional cost.
-The tool displays realtime data to show current flow bottlenecks, historic trends, and future predictions of key performance indicators.
-It allows users to easily interact with high level overviews, identify challenges, and drill down to root causes in one cohesive package.
-To eliminate the need for specialized technical staff, the developers embedded custom queries in the tool to automatically extract a series of datasets from our national data warehouse, developed a robust framework of dynamic code libraries with minimal technical debt, and used existing resources to streamline front-end development and support.
+The development team worked with key stakeholders to build the Emergency Department Patient Flow Tool, an automated visual management system built with existing resources at no additional cost.
+The tool allows users to easily interact with high level overviews, identify challenges, and drill down to root causes in one cohesive package.
+To eliminate the need for specialized technical staff, the developers created a robust framework of dynamic code libraries with minimal technical debt.
 This resulted in a tool comprised of self-evident operations requiring little to no user training or technical knowledge.